nwcourses/nwcourses.github.io/COM623/week_10/index.md

 ![Cloud Firestore Rules](../../images/firebase_firestore_rules.png)

 Note the rules include `allow read` and `allow write` specifiers, to control access to read and write operations respectively.
 By default both are set to `false` for security reasons.
-However the settings above are good for a basic web app: reading data does not require authentication, while writing data requires the user to be authenticated (note that `request.auth` is the auth object from Firebase Auth).
+However the settings above are good for a basic web app: reading data does not require authentication, while writing data requires the user to be authenticated (note that `request.auth` is the `Auth` object from Firebase Auth).

 We can setup more detailed authentication control.